apache/incubator-retired-blur/README.md

 ### HDFS Notes

+If you are running Blur on a single machine this is not necessary, but [single node][single_node] setup is still required for libraries.

 Setup Hadoop's HDFS filesystem, which is required for clustered setup.
 Though possible, the Map/Reduce system is not recommended to be run on the same machines the are running the Blur daemons.
 Follow the Hadoop [cluster setup][cluster_setup] guide.

-NOTE: If you are running Blur on a single machine this is not necessary, but [single node][single_node] setup is still required for libraries.

 ### HDFS Options